4 Reasons Why You Should Get Rid of Clutter Now

 Clear the clutter, then stand back and look at the difference your efforts made.
 Enjoy the feeling of accomplishment.
 You earned it!

-Clear the clutter and you reduce the stress it produces.
+Clear the clutter and you remove the stress it creates in the relationship.
+It's as simple as that.

 Clutter isn’t just a physical problem.
-There’s also an emotional element.
+It also has an emotional component.
 It affects how we feel about our home and ourselves.
 It can even affect our relationship with others.

 How does clutter affect you?
 Feel free to email me at anita (@) simplelife365.com and let me know.